-Fox Hill Nature Preserve is located in the heart of Wisconsin’s Kettle Moraine region (SW of West Bend on Highway NN) between the State’s northern and southern forest units.
+Fox Hill Nature Preserve is a 128-acre preserve located in the heart of Wisconsin’s Kettle Moraine region between the State’s northern and southern forest units.
 This property has excellent glacial features, such as kames and moraines, which can be discovered on various geological and biological feature signs during a self-guided hike.

-In Autumn, take a walk on a crisp mornings as the trees begin to dial up the hues of gold and red.
-The prairie is ablaze with flowers and the hillside maples and oaks are glowing with a changing palette.
-There are a number of old apple trees in the orchards there; grab a heritage apple and take a bite of sunshine.
+In Autumn, take a walk on a crisp morning as the trees begin to dial up hues of gold and red.
+The prairie is ablaze with flowers, and the hillside maples and oaks are glowing with a changing palette.
+There are several old apple trees in the orchard; grab a heritage apple and take a bite of sunshine.

 Expertly groomed Cedar Lakes Conservation Foundation (CLCF) Nordic trails are located on the Preserve.
 The ancient kettle moraine landscape with its rolling terrain, combined with classic ski and skate lanes, allows you to cruise smoothly through the woods.
 Skiers are encouraged to join CLCF Nordic and purchase a season or daily pass.